apioo/psx-record/README.md

 ## About

 This package provides a simple HashMap implementation inspired by the Java HashMap API.
-The following example show how to use the record class:
+The following example shows how to use the record class:

 ```php
 <?php